VikitorChidi/printf/README.md

-A simple printf function built by Caleb Nyong and Johnel Okon for Alx software Engineering School.
+A simple printf function built by Victor Chidi and Titilayo Akinde for Alx software Engineering School.

 **Welcome**